 On the traces of the 2024 Paris Olympics cycling itinerary

-A distance of 273 kilometres and an elevation gain of 2800 metres: this is what is awaiting the future competitors in the road cycling event at the Olympic Games.
+A distance of 273 kilometres and an elevation gain of 2800 metres: this was what was awaited the future competitors in the road cycling event at the Olympic Games.
 Rest assured, for our version of the itinerary, your calf muscles won’t need to work as hard.
-Follow the road that the athletes will take to discover the surrounding sites and monuments.
+Follow the road that the athletes took to discover the surrounding sites and monuments.
 And above all, take your time.
 As opposed to the cyclists, you won’t be timed.

 3.2.1.
 Go !

-The cyclists will start their race from Place du Trocadéro.
+It was on the place du Trocadéro that the cyclists began their race.
 And Trocadéro implies… the Eiffel tower.
 There is nothing better than a trip amongst the clouds to begin this itinerary.
 To get to the 2nd floor, you have to go via the 704 steps.
 A beautiful view like this one has to be earned.

 After all that effort, sit back and relax!
 Madame Brasserie awaits you on the first floor.
 A (very) local, seasonal cuisine that typical of Parisian brasseries awaits you.
 Perfect for giving you some strength for the next part of the adventure.